Bipolar is a mental disorder characterized by extreme shifts in mood, with fluctuations in energy and activity levels.

 An estimated 2.9 percent of Americans are diagnosed with bipolar disorder and more than half of all cases start when patients are aged 15-25.
 Males and females are affected equally.

 Causes of bipolar disorder

-Genetics - some small twin studies have indicated that there is a "substantial genetic contribution" to bipolar disorder risk.
+Genetics - some small twin studies have indicated that there is a genetic contribution to bipolar disorder risk.
 People with a blood relative who has bipolar disorder have a higher risk of developing it themselves.
-Currently, scientists are trying to identify which genes are involved.

-Biological traits - experts say that patients with bipolar disorder often have physical changes that occurred in their brains.
-Nobody is sure why the changes can lead to the disorder.
+Biological traits - experts say that patients with bipolar disorder often show physical changes in their brains.
+Nobody is sure why the changes lead to the disorder.

-Brain-chemical imbalance - neurotransmitter imbalances play a key role in many mood disorders, including bipolar disorder, as well as depression and other mental illnesses.
-Neurotransmitters are chemicals that facilitate the communication between neurons (brain cells).
-Examples of neurotransmitters are serotonin, norepinephrine, and dopamine.
+Brain-chemical imbalance - neurotransmitter imbalances play a key role in many mood disorders, including bipolar disorder.

-Hormonal problems - hormonal imbalances are thought to possibly trigger or cause bipolar disorder.
+Hormonal problems - hormonal imbalances might trigger or cause bipolar disorder.

 Symptoms of bipolar disorder